nasa-gibs/onearth/src/modules/mod_wmts_wrapper/configure_tool/README.md

 command may need to be run as `sudo` depending on the permission settings for your Apache directories.

+#### How it works

+This tool requires 2 different types of configuration files to work.

+**Endpoint Config** -- This file sets everything up for the WMTS/TWMS endpoint for serving tiles.
+You'll need to configure one endpoint at a time.

+**Layer Config** -- This file configures parameters for each layer to be served by the endpoint.
+You'll need one layer config file per layer.
+For convenience, you can set this to be a directory and the tool will configure all the layer configs in that directory.

 #### TWMS Configurations

 To create TWMS configurations, add the `twms_service` options to the endpoint config file.
 Example: